dromara/disjob/README.en.md

 ## Introduction

-A distributed task scheduling framework, in addition to the conventional distributed task scheduling function, it also provides splitting of custom subtasks, customized control of long tasks in execution, DAG task dependency, supervisor and worker separate deployment, and so on.
+A distributed job scheduler framework, in addition to the conventional distributed task scheduling function, it also provides splitting of custom subtasks, customized control of long tasks in execution, DAG task dependency, supervisor and worker separate deployment, and so on.

 Lightweight, easy to use, especially suitable for the execution of long tasks.
 Scalability, extensibility, and stability, and has been runed in production.